 The Rose Library currently offers a robust menu of services and support to faculty across the University, but the Faculty Teaching Fellowship will train faculty on how to effectively teach with archives.
 Through monthly workshops and consultations, the program will provide faculty with an intense period to develop their courses including research within the collections, archives assignment design, and session planning with the support of their cohort members and archives staff.

-Kickoff event: Half-day workshop with collections tour (3PM-5PM) and welcome reception (5PM-6PM) on Wednesday, December 6, 2017 or Thursday, December 7, 2017.
+Kickoff event: A half-day workshop with collections tour and welcome reception in December.
 This event will introduce pedagogical approaches to archives-based learning, establish the fellowship cohort, and introduce fellows to Rose Library staff and campus partners.

 Monthly workshops: The fellows will meet as a cohort once a month throughout the spring semester in a workshop setting.
 Lunch will be provided.